IS YOUR FILM ABOUT WATER?

 4. Your film should not have previously screened widely in the Toronto, Ontario, Canada market.

-By submitting to the festival, you agree to allow us to screen your film (or other artistic work) anytime during the entire festival run for which you are submitting, at no charge to the festival.
-For any additional screenings beyond the festival, we will come to a mutual agreement between the filmmaker and the festival.
+By submitting to the festival, you agree to allow us to screen your film (or other artistic work) anytime during the entire festival run for which you are submitting, at no charge to the festival and for any additional screenings via our Water Docs Where-You-Live Community Screenings program beyond the current festival.

 All media selected by the festival will be asked to provide promotional materials, but we ask that no promotional materials be sent until we notify you of selection.